UBC-MDS/nlpsummarizer/README.md

 Unfortunately, there are few tools today which provide summary statistics on textual data that a user may want to analyze.
 Our goal with this package is to provide users with a simple and flexible tool to gather key insights that would be useful during the exploratory data analysis phase of the data science workflow.

+Our library specifically will make extensive use of pre-existing packages in the R eco-system.
+We will use the `textcat` and `openNLP` library to build most of the sentiment analysis functions while also leveraging well-known packages such as `tidyverse` to aid in the overall presentation of our final output results.

 ## Installation